 Mikuni Carburetor Test & Rebuild Info…

 The following procedures test the carbs fuel pump and other various carburetor functions to make sure they are working properly and within specifications.
 At the bottom of the page are also the oem procedures for a rebuild which applies to single or dual carbs.
 The Pop Off test requires you to use a hand pump Pop Off Tester (Sea Doo #295000114 or similar) with a gauge range from 0-60 psi.
 Generally, any Pop Off reading under 15 psi is a failing unit and needs repair.
-Also note I rent as well as sell popoff testers so email me if interested in one.
+Also note OSD sells popoff testers here if interested in one.

 Fuel Pump Verification

 Check fuel pump valves operation as follows:

 - Connect a clean plastic tubing to the fuel inlet nipple (see Picture A) and alternately apply pressure and vacuum with the mouth.
 The fuel inlet valve should release with pressure and hold under vacuum.